MailTape/MailTape-v1/_posts/2021-05-30-mike-slott.md

 musiColor: musiColor453.png
 description: >-
   This morning, let's go for a walk outside.
 We're joined by Mike Slott who made us an honor to accept our invitation.
-Being one the founder of LuckyMe, the legendary record label which released, among other great artists, the first Hudson Mohawke record.
+Being one of the founders of LuckyMe, the legendary record label which released, among other great artists, the first Hudson Mohawke record.
 Mike released last year Vignettes, a great inner cinematic experience.
 Open the door, put your headphones on, and press play.
   No need to travel to the other side of the planet.
 Let's go.
 episode_URL: 'https://mailta.pe/453/Mike-Slott/'